 No matter their safety procedures, motorcyclists do not have the same level of protection that most other motorists do.
 This means that, even when a biker wears a helmet and all other appropriate gear, the risk of a deadly accident is unfortunately high.

 One of the most common reasons for a fatal motorcycle accident in Michigan is when a motorcyclist or passenger is thrown from their bike, which has the potential to result in severe bodily injury—including broken bones, spinal cord damage, and other serious trauma.
 While many of these collisions are the result of an accident, many others are the result of another motorist’s careless or reckless actions.
+The graph below shows the increase in fatal crashes in the state of Michigan the last 10 years.

 Legal Options for Surviving Family Members